alterani/from-json-to-mongoDB/README.md

 Under you can see description for each parameters:

 - <b>input_directory:</b> This is an loca path on your machine.
 Input directory path.
-Where your files json ara stored.
+Where your files json are stored.

 - <b>input_directory:</b> This is an loca path on your machine.
 Input directory path.
-Where your files json ara stored.
+Where your files json are stored.